Mostafa-Usama/Python-Classes-and-Inheritance-Course-/README.md

 # Python-Classes-and-Inheritance-Course-
-Project for week 3 of Python and Classes and Inheritance course
+Project for week 3 of Python and Classes and Inheritance course (Wheel of python)